 Many different interpretations of Advaita Vedanta exist.
 They do not map exactly to the Three Minds, especially when the Three Minds are fleshed out with full metaphysical implications, but the gist of identity at different levels and its implications are captured in this framework.

-The Three Minds framework is also partly in response to the popularizing of many spiritual techniques for enlightenment and many attempts at unifying science and spirituality.
+The Three Minds framework is also partly a response to the popularizing of many ideas about "enlightenment", many related practices, and many attempts at unifying science and spirituality.
 The framework is meant to capture the sum-total of the process of identity unfoldment and not just a part.
 This comprehensive and uncompromising vision is needed to bring all science, philosophy, and personal experience under the same umbrella and apply it to solve societal problems.
 Anything less would not give full credit to the full potential of each individual discipline that is being integrated.
 Anything less would also be unfair to anyone spending their time genuinely trying to digest this.